danielmulangu/danielmulangu/README.md

 ## ⚡ Fun fact about me

-When I'm not coding or reaserching, you’ll probably find me with anime/mangas, books in hand, or thinking about my next challenge!
+When I'm not coding or researching, you’ll probably find me with anime/manga, books in hand, or thinking about my next challenge!

 Thanks for stopping by! 🌟🍀👨🏽‍💻